tsgates/arch-wiki-markdown/wiki/NVIDIA.md

-This error can occur for several different reasons, and the most common solution given for this error is to check for group/file permissions, which in almost every case is not the issue.
+This error can occur for several different reasons, and the most common solution given for this error is to check for group/file permissions, which in almost every case is not the problem.
 The NVIDIA documentation does not talk in detail on what you should do to correct this problem but there are a few things that have worked for some people.
 The problem can be a IRQ conflict with another device or bad routing by either the